Board of Directors

 Founder & Executive Chairman of the Board

-H. Brian Thompson is the Founder of GTT and has served as Chairman of our Board of Directors since January 2005 and as our Executive Chairman since October 2006.
-From January 2005 until October 2006, Mr. Thompson also served as our Chief Executive Officer.
-Mr. Thompson continues to head his own private equity investment and advisory firm, Universal Telecommunications, Inc., focused on both start-up companies and consolidations taking place in the information/telecommunications business areas both domestically and internationally.
-From December 2002 to June 2007, he was Chairman of Comsat International, one of the largest independent telecommunications operators serving all of Latin America.
-He previously served as Chairman and Chief Executive Officer of Global TeleSystems Group, Inc. from March 1999 through September 2000.
-Mr. Thompson also served as Chairman and CEO of LCI International, Inc. from 1991 until its sale to Qwest Communications International, Inc. in June 1998.
-He became Vice Chairman of the Board for Qwest until his resignation in December 1998.
-From 1981 to 1990, Mr. Thompson served as Executive Vice President of MCI Communications Corporation.
-He currently serves as a member of the board of directors of Pendrell Corporation and Penske Automotive Group, Inc. Mr. Thompson served as the Co-Chairman for the Americas and is currently on the Executive Committee of the Global Information Infrastructure Commission, a multinational organization launched in Brussels in 1995 to chart the role of the private sector in the developing global information and telecommunications infrastructure.
+H. Brian Thompson is the founder of GTT and has served as chairman of the company’s board of directors since January 2005 and as its executive chairman since October 2006.
+From January 2005 until October 2006, Mr. Thompson also served as GTT’s chief executive officer.
+Mr. Thompson continues to head his own private equity investment and advisory firm, Universal Telecommunications, Inc., focused on start-up companies and consolidations taking place in the information/telecommunications business areas both domestically and internationally.
+From December 2002 to June 2007, he was chairman of Comsat International, one of the largest independent telecommunications operators serving all of Latin America.
+He served as chairman and chief executive officer of Global TeleSystems Group, Inc. from March 1999 through September 2000.
+Mr. Thompson also served as chairman and CEO of LCI International, Inc. from 1991 until its sale to Qwest Communications International, Inc. in June 1998.
+He became vice chairman of the board for Qwest until his resignation in December 1998.
+From 1981 to 1990, Mr. Thompson served as executive vice president of MCI Communications Corporation.
+He currently serves as a member of the board of directors of Pendrell Corporation and Penske Automotive Group, Inc. Mr. Thompson served as the co-chairman for the Americas and is currently on the executive committee of the Global Information Infrastructure Commission, a multinational organization launched in Brussels in 1995 to chart the role of the private sector in the developing global information and telecommunications infrastructure.
 He serves as a member of the Irish Prime Minister’s Ireland-America Economic Advisory Board.
-Mr. Thompson received his Masters of Business Administration from Harvard’s Graduate School of Business and holds an undergraduate degree in Chemical Engineering from the University of Massachusetts.
+Mr. Thompson received his Master of Business Administration from Harvard’s Business School and holds an undergraduate degree in chemical engineering from the University of Massachusetts.

 Richard D. Calder, Jr.